projectcalico/calico/calico/security/encrypt-cluster-pod-traffic.md

 {% endtabs %}

 #### Enable WireGuard for a cluster

-   > **Note**: Nodes that do not support WireGuard will not be secured by WireGuard tunnels, even if traffic running on the node to and from the pods goes to nodes that do support WireGuard.
-   {: .alert .alert-info}

 Enable WireGuard encryption across all the nodes using the following command.